 At the begining of the event, speeches from the Director, Overseas Director and the chief guest voiced critical concerns about the plight of women and children in India with hard statistics thus making the relevance of these initiatives very clear to the audience.
 A panel discussion was also arranged where distinguished personalities associated with child welfare, justice and law enforcement, media and literature took part voluntarily; the names in the panel were:

-1. Suman Bala Sahoo, IG, Administration
+1. Suman Bala Sahoo, IG, Administration2.
+Anchita Ghatak, Social Entrepreneur

 3. Debashish Banerjee, Advocate HRLN